What are opportunity solution trees?

 This is the context you're operating in.
 Building an app to help product teams think better, together with their team and stakeholders, focusing on activation.

-We could then phrase the desired outcome as: Increase the percentage of new teams that become activated with 50% (from current levels), by the end of the year.
+We could then phrase the desired outcome as: Increase the percentage of new teams that become activated by 50% (from current levels), by the end of the year.

-Sidenote: We're saying percentage of activated teams, not number.
+Sidenote: We're saying the percentage of activated teams, not the number.
 This is because there's another team working on acquisition, meaning the inflow of new teams.
-They might be working towards a similar desired outcome, e.g. increasing the inflow of new users with 50% by the end of the year.
-Thus, if we said number instead of percentage, we could in theory achieve our goal without really doing anything - as long as the other team successfully increased the amount of signups with 50%.
+They might be working towards a similar desired outcome, e.g. increasing the inflow of new users by 50% by the end of the year.
+Thus, if we said number instead of percentage, we could in theory achieve our goal without really doing anything - as long as the other team successfully increased the number of signups by 50%.

-Opportunities are pain points, unfulfilled desires or needs that our users experience that, if we can adress them in a good way, will help us get closer to goal.
+Opportunities are pain points, unfulfilled desires, or needs that our users experience that, if we can address them in a good way, will help us get closer to our goal.
 Opportunities are (almost always) uncovered by interacting with users in one way or another.
 This could be done through user interviews, analyzing user data, conducting user surveys, and so on.
 By doing these types of activities, we're learning about the opportunity space.

-In our scenario we might conduct interviews with the people who sign up to our platform and who does not go on to become activated, in order to better understand why they churn.
-During these interviews we acquire a better understanding of the reasons why 95% of the people who create an account with us never goes on to perform 50 in-app activities.
-We can add these insights (pain points, unfulfilled needs or desires) as opportunities to our OST.
+In our scenario, we might conduct interviews with the people who sign up to our platform and who do not go on to become activated, in order to better understand why they churn.
+During these interviews, we acquire a better understanding of the reasons why 95% of the people who create an account with us never go on to perform 50 in-app activities.
+We can add these insights (pain points, unfulfilled needs, or desires) as opportunities to our OST.

 In the interviews we heard the following things:

-- "I never completed the signup process because there where too many steps.
+- "I never completed the signup process because there were too many steps.
 I just wanted to see the tool, not answer questions about myself"

 - "I didn't understand where to start.
 The first page of the app was overwhelming and I felt lost"

-- Strive towards adding multiple bets to any single opportunity.
-And since one bet can potentially solve multiple opportunities, it's OK to add the same bet to each applicable opportunity.
-This might even help you prioritize bets later on.
+- Strive towards adding multiple solutions to any single opportunity.
+And since one solution can potentially solve multiple opportunities, it's OK to add the same solution to each applicable opportunity.
+This might even help you prioritize solutions later on.

 - Building things always have a cost.
-Not only the time it takes to build, but also maintain code over time.
-Try thinking about bets from the perspective of things that does not require new code to be implemented as well.
+Not only the time it takes to build, but also to maintain code over time.
+Try thinking about solutions from the perspective of things that do not require new code to be implemented as well.
 Sometimes removing code could help in reaching an outcome.

-Continuing on our example, let us assume that we had a workshop with the team where we brainstormed bets.
-Add the bets to your OST, under the corresponding opportunities.
+Continuing on our example, let us assume that we had a workshop with the team where we brainstormed solutions.
+Add the solution to your OST, under the corresponding opportunities.